hello/suripu-android/README.md

 suripu-android
 ==============

-It's Sense for Android.
+It's Sense.app, for Android.

 Building
 ========

-In order to build the app, you will need to have the <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">JDK 8</a> installed due to the app using RetroLambda.
-All other dependencies should be resolved by Android Studio and the gradle build system.
-You should also install the Crashlytics IntelliJ plugin if you intend on creating release builds.
+The app requires the [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for lambda-support.
+You will need to clone the Android BLE stack into the same directory as your clone of the suripu-android project, like so:

+	git clone git@github.com:hello/suripu-android.git
+	git clone git@github.com:hello/ble-android.git

+If you intend on creating release builds, you should install the Crashlytics IntelliJ plugin and log in so that your builds and their Proguard info is registered with the service.

+All other app dependencies are satisifed through the gradle build system, and Android Studio.